 Do you want to work in TV?

-rad Scotland
+About rad

 rad Scotland is a fantastic opportunity for anyone who would love to work in television but hasn’t been able to find a way in or has faced a barrier to entry.